visoca/SNP-and-genotype-calling/docs/pca.md

 *p(AA) = p²; p(aa) = (1-p)²; p(Aa) = 2p(1-p)*

 being *p* the allele frequency of major/reference allele *A*.
-Genotype likelihoods are multiplied by these priors to obtain genotype posterior probabilities that are then encoded as mean genotypes (i.e. single values from 0 to 2) and saved to a file with extension .bbgeno.
+Genotype likelihoods are multiplied by these priors to obtain genotype posterior probabilities that are then encoded as mean genotypes (i.e. single values from 0 to 2) and saved to a file with extension `.bbgeno`.
 You can get some info about how to run the Perl script witn ``bcf2bbgeno.pl -h``.

 Let's start.
 We are going to create a directory for this practical, download the ``bcf2bbgeno.pl`` from the github repository, grant execute permission, and show the help: